quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 ---

 #### Determining Period from Time Records
-To determine the period \( T \) of an oscillation, record times at which the mass passes through the origin.
+To determine the period $T$ of an oscillation, record times at which the mass passes through the origin.
 Since the motion might be asymmetric, recording at least three times is necessary to deduce the period accurately.
-:p Devise an algorithm to determine the period \( T \) of the oscillation by recording times.
+:p Devise an algorithm to determine the period $T$ of the oscillation by recording times.
 ??x
 Record the time intervals when the mass crosses the origin.
-The period \( T \) can be determined from these intervals as follows:
+The period $T$ can be determined from these intervals as follows:
-1. Record at least three crossing points: \( t_1, t_2, t_3 \).
+1. Record at least three crossing points: $t_1, t_2, t_3$.
-2. Calculate possible periods using differences between crossings: \( T_1 = t_2 - t_1 \), \( T_2 = t_3 - t_2 \), etc.
+2. Calculate possible periods using differences between crossings: $T_1 = t_2 - t_1 $, $ T_2 = t_3 - t_2$, etc.
 3. The actual period is the least common multiple (LCM) of these intervals.

 Pseudocode: